LickyHoney/react-native-plantscanner/README.md

 - Add details such as the plant’s name and notes.
 - View a list of plants stored in the app, and access detailed information about each one.
 - Support for both portrait and landscape orientations for a responsive layout.
+- Implemented dark and light theme for all screens.

 Built with **React Native**, **Expo**, and **React Context API**, the app is designed for scalability and simplicity, focusing on usability and a minimalistic design.